 We explored the possibility of a dose-response relationship between smoking intensity and outcomes in UC.
 We found that heavy smokers (≥20 cigarettes per day) had lower unadjusted rates of thiopurine use and corticosteroid dependency than moderate, light and never smokers.
-However almost three quarters of heavy smokers were diagnosed after the age of 40 (Montreal A3), which is associated with a more mild disease course,47 and in the adjusted Cox regression heavy smokers had a similar risk thiopurine use compared with never-smokers.
-Interestingly, in the adjusted Cox regression for corticosteroid dependence there was a non-significant trend suggesting a reduced risk of corticosteroid dependence in heavy smokers compared with never-smokers (HR 0.28, 95% CI 0.68-1.12, p=0.07); however, there was no such trend for light and moderate smokers.
+However almost three quarters of heavy smokers were diagnosed after the age of 40, which is associated with a more mild disease course,47 and in the adjusted Cox regression heavy smokers had a similar risk of thiopurine use compared with never-smokers.
+Interestingly, in the adjusted Cox regression for corticosteroid dependence there was a non-significant trend suggesting a reduced risk of corticosteroid dependence in heavy smokers compared with never-smokers (HR 0.25, 95% CI 0.06-1.03, p=0.055); however, there was no such trend for light and moderate smokers.
 Even if this finding had reached statistical significance to suggest there is a dose-response, to derive any potential benefit, patients would have to smoke heavily, incurring the significant added risks of high-intensity smoking such as higher rates of lung cancer, bladder cancer, diabetes and cardiovascular disease.48–51 There was no benefit from smoking, regardless of intensity, with respect to corticosteroid-flares, thiopurine use, hospitalization or colectomy.
-Although there are anecdotal reports from some patients that smoking appears to improve their UC, 52the magnitude of any benefit is likely to be very small and was not detected in this study.
+There are anecdotal reports from patients that smoking appears to improve their UC and this has been supported by evidence from trials which found transdermal nicotine patches were superior to placebo in the induction of remission in UC.52 Even so the magnitude of any benefit from smoking is likely to be very small and was not detected in this study.

 Smoking prevalence in UK adults has steadily fallen from 24% in 2005 to 19% in 2015.
 However, our cohort did not reflect this trend.53,54 During the 12 year study period, there was no significant reduction in the proportion of UC patients who were smokers at diagnosis (13.7% in 2005/2006 vs 13.6% in 2015/2016, p=0.93).
 The stable proportion of smokers at diagnosis, in the context of falling smoking prevalence in the general population, may reflect the protective effect of smoking against the development of UC and the lower prevalence of smoking among UC patients compared with the general population.1,55

 In 2015, the Office for National Statistics reported that 56.7% of all adults in Great Britain who had previously smoked have now quit.54 This is similar to the 54% of smokers in our study who quit following diagnosis with UC.
-Even so, the proportion of patients who smoked only fell from 13% before diagnosis to 12% after diagnosis, as a result of patients either returning to or taking up smoking for the first time.
-This appears to be out of keeping with trends in the general population, suggesting that having a diagnosis of UC is influencing patients’ behaviour with regards to smoking.
+Even so, the proportion of patients who smoked only fell from 13% before diagnosis to 12% after diagnosis, largely as a result of ex-smokers resuming smoking.
+There is limited data on how a diagnosis of UC influences patients’ behaviour with respect to smoking, however a small study found 21% of ex-smokers with UC (n=19) resumed smoking with the intention of preventing flares of their disease.
+In our study a lower proportion of 9.7% of ex-smokers at the time of UC diagnosis resumed smoking during the follow-up period but we are unable to determine their reasons for doing so.